Shwetaank/Smart-Library/README.md

 **Built with React 18 · Node.js 20 · Prisma · Azure**

-⭐ Star this repo if it helped you · 🐛 [Report a bug](https://github.com/your-username/library-system/issues) · ✨ [Request a feature](https://github.com/your-username/library-system/issues)
+⭐ Star this repo if it helped you ·

 </div>